 Monetary judgments can be made in USD but paid in the local Costa Rican currency.

 The legal process to resolve cases involving squatting on land can be especially cumbersome.
 Land registries are at times incomplete or even contradictory.
 The Public Registry of Costa Rica is very effective with nationwide information on-line and in real time.
 However, rural records or the Cadastral Plans (Planos Catastrados) can be outdated and create land and boundary conflicts.
 Potential buyers should confirm the validity of their land title.
-Expropriation and related legal proceedings concerning lands within the Leatherback Turtle National Park boundary have been ongoing since 2004 and are involved in Investor-State Dispute Settlement.
 Buyers should retain experienced legal counsel to help them determine the necessary due diligence regarding the purchase of property.

 Laws and Regulations on Foreign Direct Investment

-In the past year Costa Rica passed no major laws, regulations or judicial decisions affecting foreign direct investment.
+While Costa Rica has no major new laws or judicial decisions affecting foreign direct investment, authorities did complete an update of regulations for Free Trade Zones, where most FDI is invested in Costa Rica.
+(See “Industrial Policy” #5 below).
 Costa Rican websites useful to help navigate laws, rules and procedures include that of the investment promotion agency CINDE, http://www.cinde.org/en (labor regulations), the export promotion authority PROCOMER, http://www.procomer.com/ (incentive packages), and the Health Ministry, https://www.ministeriodesalud.go.cr/ (product registration and import/export).
-In addition, the State Litigator’s office (https://www.pgr.go.cr/ – the “SCIJ” tab) compiles relevant laws.
+In addition, the State Litigator’s office (www.pgr.go.cr – the “SCIJ” tab) compiles relevant laws.

 Competition and Anti-Trust Laws

 Several public institutions are responsible for consumer protection as it relates to monopolistic and anti-competitive practices.
 The “Commission for the Promotion of Competition” (COPROCOM), a semi-autonomous agency housed in the Ministry of Economy, Industry and Commerce, is charged with investigating and correcting anti-competitive behavior across the economy.
 SUTEL, the Telecommunications Superintendence, shares that responsibility with COPROCOM in the Telecommunications sector.
 Both agencies are charged with defense of competition, deregulation of economic activity, and consumer protection.
-COPROCOM is considered to be underfunded and weak; the February 2016 OECD “Economic Assessment of Costa Rica” emphasizes the need to reform COPROCOM in order to assure regulatory independence and sufficient operating budget – http://www.oecd.org/economy/costarica-stronger-and-more-inclusive-growth-will-require-new-reforms.htm .
-The government is working on a legislative proposal to create a competition tribunal in consultation with the OECD.
+COPROCOM is considered to be underfunded and weak; the OECD has repeatedly emphasized the need to reform COPROCOM in order to assure regulatory independence and sufficient operating budget.
+The government’s draft law to strengthen COPROCOM and give it more autonomy has faced considerable opposition.

 Expropriation and Compensation